yueyiwang/ios-decal-proj1/README.md

 ## Grading

 This assignment is hand-graded!
-If you satisfy all of the General requirements you will get full credit.
-Every General requirement missed will have 1 point removed from your total score.
+If you satisfy all of the requirements you will get full credit.
+Every requirement missed will have 1 point removed from your total score.

 The total score is out of 4, and students with the top submissions are eligible to receive one extra-credit point (5/4).
 These students have the option to have their resumes referred to Apple University recruiting.